Sixth form college teachers back strike action in pay dispute

 The union added that it is unclear whether the additional funding for further education announced in the Budget, including for sixth form colleges, can be utilised for staff pay.

-In September, the NEU opened the strike ballot for its members across 40 sixth form colleges in England which have decided not to academise.
+In September, the NEU opened the ballot for more than 2,000 members across 40 sixth form colleges in England which have decided not to undergo academisation.

 Overall, there was a 62% turnout and a 97% vote in favour of strike action.